-Some of the most commonly used rate indexes for ARMs are one-year Treasury securities, the London Interbank Offered Rate (LIBOR) and the Cost of Funds Index (COFI).
+Some of the most commonly used rate indexes for adjustable rate mortgages are one-year Treasury securities, the London Interbank Offered Rate (LIBOR) and the Cost of Funds Index (COFI).
 Some lenders may use their own proprietary index.
 In any event, the index to be used it is disclosed as part of originating the loan and remains in force for the life of the loan.

-To be sure, many people are still uncomfortable with the notion of ARMs, given what was going on a decade ago.
-And it is possible you could still encounter ARMs with so-called "exotic" features - it's just that you're not likely to run into them these days unless you're a sophisticated borrower seeking a high-value loan from a specialty lender.
+To be sure, many people are still uncomfortable with the notion of ARM mortgages, given what was going on a decade ago.
+And it is possible you could still encounter adjustable rate mortgages with so-called "exotic" features - it's just that you're not likely to run into them these days unless you're a sophisticated borrower seeking a high-value loan from a specialty lender.

 In fact, most of the things that made certain loans toxic during the bubble are now prohibited in mortgages backed by Fannie Mae, Freddie Mac, the FHA or VA - which account for nearly all middle-class mortgages in this country.
 But to be on the safe side, here are some of the things to look out for if you find them in an ARM offered to you: